-The antibiotic resistance gene present in plasmid helps the bacteria in survival and protects them from the antibiotics.
+The antibiotic resistance gene present in the plasmid helps the bacteria in survival and protects them from the antibiotics.

-Interesting, the plasmid itself originates different antibiotic genes when it comes in contact with different antibiotics.
+Interestingly, the plasmid itself originates different antibiotic genes when it comes in contact with different antibiotics.

-Restriction site- often known as multiple cloning sites, the plasmid also have unique sequences that contain restriction digestion.
+Restriction site- often known as multiple cloning sites, the plasmid also has unique sequences that contain restriction digestion.
 The restriction site is used for the insertion of a gene of interest during the experiment.